qutip/qutip-qoc/README.md

 gradient driven ``scipy.optimize.minimize`` methods.

 The package also aims for a more general way of defining control problems with QuTiP and makes switching between the four control algorithms very easy.

-The qutip-qoc package aims at providing advanced tools for the optimal control of quantum devices.
+As with qutip-qtrl, the qutip-qoc package aims at providing advanced tools for the optimal control of quantum devices.
 Compared to other libraries for quantum optimal control, qutip-qoc puts additional emphasis on the physics layer and the interaction with the QuTiP package.
 The package offers support for both the CRAB and GRAPE methods.